-Congratulations to the following students elected to the Arc Board of Directors for the period 2021-2023.
+Please see the below final results of students elected to the Arc Board of Directors in 2023.

 Per Arc Constitution 9.3a(i) and Arc Regulations 10.20(j)(i), the Affirmative Action clause has been applied in this election.

 I am a proud Wiradjuri Ngemba man from country NSW and member of the LGBTQIA+ community.
 I have served as the Chair of Arc since June 2022 and appreciate your vote of confidence in electing me yet again.
 In this role I will continue the strong work Arc is doing to develop the best student experience.

 Working as an effective board to ensure Arc is successfully delivering its services for the student community.
 Working closely with Arc and UNSW senior management to continue the strong relationship.

 My vision is to continue the great work Arc already does.
 Actively listening to the student body and acknowledging change when it is needed.
 Always striving for our best, putting student needs and voices first.
 As a proud Wiradjuri and Ngemba man, I understand the importance and necessity of being heard.
 So please, vote for Oliver Pike.

 Hi!
 I’m Ella, a fourth year B Law/B PPE student.

 Why am I running for Arc Board?
 Four reasons: 1) To improve Arc Board Representation by expanding affirmative action from women to gender diverse, international and rural/remote students.
 2) To increase support for club and society executives by advocating for Arc Clubs funding to be tied to wellbeing initiatives.
 3) To improve sustainability @ Arc by championing waste reduction, sustainable energy and resourcing.
 4) To speak up against the commercialisation of Arc spaces and events (both in-person and online).